Moscow State University: International partnerships

+The University houses the UNESCO International Demography Courses and Hydrology Courses.

 Staff and students

 The university employs more than 4,000 academics and 15,000 support staff.
 Approximately 5,000 researchers work at the university's research institutes and facilities.
 More than 40,000 undergraduates and 7,000 advanced degree candidates are enrolled.
 Annually, the university hosts approximately 2,000 students, graduate students, and researchers from around the world.